 Walt Disney World knows how to throw a party.
-In addition to my favorite party, Mickey’s Not-So-Scary Halloween Party, they also offer a Christmas party, Mickey’s Very Merry Christmas Party, starting in November.
+In addition to my favorite party, Mickey’s Not-So-Scary Halloween Party, they also offer a Christmas party, Mickey’s Very Merry Christmas Party which starts in November.
 It is magical, festive, and very merry indeed.
-However, is Mickey’s Very Merry Christmas Party worth it?
-The price is costly; these are my 4 favorite things about Mickey’s Very Merry Christmas Party.
+However, is Mickey’s Very Merry Christmas Party worth the cost?
+It depends on how many “free snacks” you eat.

 I’ve been to a few of the Mickey’s Very Merry Christmas parties, and they can most definitely be worth the extra price of admission.
 Around the $75 mark is when I start to cringe.
 When you hit the $100 mark, then I gasp a bit.
-That seems to be Disney’s new price point for admission though.
+That seems to be Disney’s new price point for admission, though.
 With that said, I’d still pay it for myself.
 However, when you have a large family, then the cost really starts to add up for Mickey’s Very Merry Christmas Party.

 I like a good holiday party, and they do add some extra magic to a Disney vacation.
 These are my top 4 reasons going to Mickey’s Very Merry Christmas Party should be on your Disney to-do list.